matiasturunen/Matix/readme.md

 ### assembly build

-Do `arm-linux-gnueabi-as -o helloworld.o helloworld.s` and then do `arm-linux-gnueabi-ld -o helloworld helloworld.o`
+Do `make build` and then do `make run` to run the program

+## QEMU

+If not using QEMU VM, remove return from atag.c around line 5

 ## References
 Boot code and parts of kernel: https://jsandler18.github.io/